CALCZERO.COM

 Converting Volume to Weight

 Converting cups to grams means knowing each ingredient's density.
 Water weighs 237 grams per cup.
 Flour averages 125 grams.
 Honey hits 340 grams for that same cup.
-A conversion chart helps, or you can weigh your own measured cups to see what numbers match your scooping style.
+A conversion chart helps, and the ingredient weight converter handles common cup-to-gram conversions by ingredient.

 The Flour Problem